CageCode/World-Food-Ecosystems/practical2/intro.md

 The case we are investigating today is the salinization of fresh water lakes.
 In recent year, a global dataset of surface water salinity - with measurements between 1980 and 2019 - was published [here](https://www.nature.com/articles/s41467-021-24281-8).
 The paper reports on the dataset and how it was established.
 In this practical we will analyze the dataset to answer following questions:
 - has salinity - as measured by the electrical conductivity (EC) increased or descreased in global freshwater lakes?
-- Is salinity of the water linked to rainfall deficits?
+- Is salinity of the water linked to rainfall and temperature?
 - Are increases/decreases in salinity different across different biomes?
 - Which local drivers can influence salinity trends?